-III.A.
-INDIVIDUALIZED EDUCATION PROGRAM (RULES III.A.)
+III.A.INDIVIDUALIZED EDUCATION PROGRAM (IEP) (RULES III.A.)

-Walden implements the following policies and procedures to address the IEP requirements of Rules III.A-T, including the least restrictive environment (LRE) requirements, consistent with Part B of the IDEA and the Rules, as well as R277-750, R277-800, and the USBE/USDB Interagency Agreement.
+1. Walden implements the following IEP requirements, including the Least Restrictive Environment (LRE) requirements, consistent with Part B of the IDEA and the Rules, as well as R277-750, R277-800, and R277-801.

-III.B.
-WHEN IEPS MUST BE IN EFFECT (34 CFR § 300.323; RULES III.B.)
+III.B.WHEN IEPS MUST BE IN EFFECT (34 CFR § 300.323; RULES III.B.)

 - 1. At the beginning of each school year, Walden must have an IEP in effect for each student with a disability within its jurisdiction. - 2.
 Walden must ensure that: - a.
 A meeting to develop an IEP for a student is conducted within 30 calendar days of a determination that the student needs special education and related services; and - b.
-As soon as possible following development of the IEP, special education and related services are made available to the student in accordance with the student's IEP. - 3.
-Walden must ensure the student's IEP is: - a.
-Accessible to each regular education teacher, special education teacher, related service provider, and any other service provider who is responsible for its implementation; and - b.
-Each teacher and provider is informed of: - (1) His/her specific responsibilities related to implementing the student's IEP; and - (2) The specific accommodations, modifications, and supports that must be provided for the student in accordance with the IEP. - 4.
+As soon as possible following development of the IEP, special education and related services are made available to the student in accordance with the student's IEP. - c.
+Walden must ensure that the student's IEP is: - Accessible to each regular education teacher, special education teacher, related service provider, and any other service provider who is responsible for its implementation; and - (2) Each teacher and provider is informed of: - (a) The teacher's specific responsibilities related to implementing the student's IEP; and - (b) The specific accommodations, modifications, and supports that must be provided for the student in accordance with the IEP. - 3.
 Documentation of IEP implementation shall be provided to USBE upon request.

-III.C.
-TRANSFER STUDENTS (34 CFR § 300.323; RULES III.C.)
+III.C.STUDENTS WHO TRANSFER (34 CFR § 300.323; RULES III.C.)